Alusp/todo-list-for-partner-review/README.md

 # todo-list-for-partner-review

-TODO-LIst is a project that is based on the html, javaScript, CSS and webpack exercise with add Remove Feature with Interactive list.
+TODO-LIST is a project that is based on the ability to create a list of things you want to do throughout the day.
+It has an add Remove Feature with an interactive list.

 [Demo-Link](https://alusp.github.io/ToDolist/?)